faisaliqbal946/faisaliqbal946/README.md

 ## About Me

-# Hi, I'm Faisal Iqbal 👋

-I am a Master's student in Mathematics at **Friedrich Schiller University Jena**, with a strong interest in programming, data science, machine learning, and scientific computing.
+Hi, I am **Faisal Iqbal**, a Master's student in **Mathematics at Friedrich Schiller University Jena** with a strong interest in programming, data science, machine learning, and scientific computing.

 My academic background gives me a solid foundation in mathematical reasoning, problem solving, and analytical thinking.
 I am currently building practical skills in software development and machine learning, with the goal of applying mathematical ideas to real-world computational and data-driven problems.